All-America

-The All-America designation is an annual honor bestowed upon an amateur athlete from the United States who is considered to be one of the best amateurs in their sport.
+The All-America designation is an annual honor bestowed on outstanding athletes in the United States who are considered to be among the best athletes in their respective sports.
 Individuals receiving this distinction are typically added to an All-America team for their sport.
-Some sports will have multiple All-America teams and will list the honorees as members of a first team, second team, or third team.
-As such, All-America teams are composed of outstanding US amateur players.
+Some sports have multiple All-America teams, and list the honorees as members of a first team, second team, or third team.

+All-America teams are composed of outstanding U.S. amateur athletes.
 Individuals falling short of qualifying for the honor may receive All-America honorable mention.
-The designation is typically used at the collegiate level although, beginning in 1957, high school athletes in football began being honored with All-American status, which then carried-over to other sports like basketball and cross-country running.
+The designation is typically used at the collegiate level, although, beginning in 1957, high school athletes in football began being honored with All-American status, which then carried over to other sports like basketball and cross-country running.
 The selection criteria vary by sport.
 Athletes at the high school and college level placed on All-America teams are referred to as All-Americans.

 Term usage

 Individuals earn All-America honors in their sport either by athletic achievement at a championship event or by being selected by members of the national media, coaches' association, or through a poll.
-The All-American terminology is primarily demonym and is often used with regard to college and occasionally to high school players in the United States and its territories.
+The All-American terminology is primarily a demonym and is often used with regard to college and occasionally to high school players in the United States and its territories.

 Selection to an All-America team for collegiate (or high-school) players, however, is honorary in nature.
 Likewise, there may also be a lower-tiered accolade referred to as honorable mention that is conferred upon non-team members of similar caliber in the same class.
 "All-America teams" do not typically play any games as a unit, unlike many of the all-star teams.

 The original use of the term "All-America" seems to have been in reference to a list of college football players who were regarded as the best at their respective positions.
-The first "All-America" team was the 1889 College Football All-America Team selected by Caspar Whitney and published in This Week's Sports in association with Walter Camp.
+The first "All-America" team was the 1889 All-America college football team selected by Caspar Whitney and published in This Week's Sports in association with Walter Camp.

 In triathlons, USA Triathlon bestows the All America status on the top 10% within their age group.

 The term has also been used in athletics in new ways to recognize the academic achievements of student-athletes as "Academic All-America" teams are named.
 The term "Academic All-America" is a registered trademark of the College Sports Information Directors of America, which began the program in 1952 to recognize college athletes at all levels of competition and in all collegiate sports.